-There are two reasons why you need to stay calm and still after getting bit by a snake.
-The first reason is that the snake may bite you again.
+The reason you need to stay still after being bitten by a snake — and NOT run away — is because you don’t want the snake to bite you again.
 Whether venomous or not, one snake bite is definitely better than two!
-Remember that a snake will only bite as a defensive mechanism.
-Just stay still and it should go away.

 Yes, it will probably be hard to stay still after getting bit by a snake.
 Ideally, the bit person should stay put until help comes.
 It you do have to move from the location to get help, then a splint should be applied to immobilize the limb (more on that technique later).

 But what about those snake venom extraction kits, like the Sawyer Extractor?
-According to Mental Floss, using these extractors can actually do more harm than good.
+According to Snake Bite Foundation, using these extractors can actually do more harm than good.
 When analyzed, fluid extracted contained hardly any venom at all.
 Even worse, the suction from the extractors can collapse tissues around the bite wound, trapping venom and causing more harm.

 Another thing you frequently see in movies is someone applying a tourniquet above the snake bite to stop the venom from flowing through the body.
 This seemingly makes sense, but is actually something you should not do.